-- Fluid Order: 0.9% NS 1000 mL bolus at 150 mL/hr - Nurse documents a start time of 1500 and end time of 1800 for the 1000 mL bolus - Use the start and stop time documented by nursing that reflects the duration over which the fluids were actually administered. - Only those crystalloid fluids given at a rate greater than 125 mL/hour should be used towards the target ordered volume.
-Do not use crystalloid fluids given at 125 mL/hr or less toward the target ordered volume. - Acceptable fluids are crystalloid or balanced crystalloid solutions. - Crystalloid fluids or balanced crystalloid fluids that are given to dilute medications are acceptable to count towards the target ordered volume. - Crystalloid fluid volumes to which the following electrolytes have been added may be counted toward the target ordered volume requirement: potassium, magnesium, calcium, lactate, acetate, or gluconate. - Only abstract fluids administered through the intravenous or intraosseous route. - If there is documentation that the patient has an implanted ventricular assist device (VAD) prior to or at the time of identifying need for crystalloid fluids, choose Value "4" regardless of the volume and rate of crystalloid fluids ordered. - Physician/APN/PA or nursing documentation indicating patient or authorized patient advocate has refused IV fluid administration prior to or within 6 hours following presentation of septic shock can be used to select Value "4."
+- Fluid Order: 0.9% NS 1000 mL bolus at 150 mL/hrNurse documents a start time of 1500 and end time of 1800 for the 1000 mL bolusUse the start and stop time documented by nursing that reflects the duration over which the fluids were actually administered. - Only those crystalloid fluids given at a rate greater than 125 mL/hour should be used towards the target ordered volume.
+Do not use crystalloid fluids given at 125 mL/hr or less toward the target ordered volume. - Acceptable fluids are crystalloid or balanced crystalloid solutions. - Crystalloid fluids or balanced crystalloid fluids that are given to dilute medications may be used toward the target ordered volume.
+If the volume infused without dilution fluids is the same as the target ordered volume, fluids used for diluting medications do not need to be counted. - Crystalloid fluid volumes to which the following electrolytes have been added may be counted toward the target ordered volume requirement: potassium, magnesium, calcium, lactate, acetate, or gluconate. - Only abstract fluids administered through the intravenous or intraosseous route. - If there is documentation that the patient has an implanted ventricular assist device (VAD) prior to or at the time of identifying need for crystalloid fluids, choose Value "4" regardless of the volume and rate of crystalloid fluids ordered. - Physician/APN/PA or nursing documentation indicating patient or authorized patient advocate has refused IV fluid administration prior to or within 6 hours following presentation of septic shock can be used to select Value "4."

 - o Ambulance or transport vehicle records

 - o Entire ED record

-- o Input and Output (I&O) flowsheet
+- Input and Output (I&O) flowsheet

 - o IV therapy record

-- o Medication Administration Record
+- Medication Administration Record

-- o Patient weight record
+- Patient weight record

-- o Physician/APN/PA orders
+- Physician/APN/PA orders